Frequently asked questions

 How do I delete a person?

 There are several ways.
-The easiest way is to select them in the chart and use the "Delete current person" option.
+The easiest way is to right click on the person in one of the charts and choose "Delete person".

 Which versions of Windows® are supported?